pusher-community/real-time-laravel/notifications/ui.md

   If you've got a tool like awesome <a href="https://ngrok.com/">ngrok</a> installed you can share the app with anybody else in the world to test out your new real-time functionality.
 </div>

+## Extras

+A few things to try if you've time.

+### Excluding the Triggerer

+It's possible to stop the user who triggered the event also receiving the event by Pusher.
+To do this you need to pass a unique connection identifier called the `socket_id` to the `$pusher->trigger` function call.

+You can get the `socket_id` on the client in JavaScript using `pusher.connection.socket_id` and pass it to the back-end `notifications/notify` endpoint in the `POST` data.
+Then you can use it to exclude that user from getting their own event using `$pusher->trigger($channelName, $eventName,  $eventData, $socketId)`.

 ## Where next?

 Notifications demonstrates the easiest use case for real-time technology and Pusher.
 The next most common use case - which is really just an extension of notifications - is activity streams.
 So, let's look at [adding activity stream functionality to the Laravel app](../activity-streams).